 Today’s information specialist jobs are technology driven, rely on good people skills, require a master’s degree, and often benefit from a specialty.
 Think beyond the books.
 It’s a career that focuses on sharing information, and organizing and preserving data.
-Students can customize a Master of Library and Information Studies (MLIS) degree to fit their interests at UNC Greensboro.
+Students can customize a Master of Library and Information Science (MLIS) degree to fit their interests at UNC Greensboro.

 Customizable, online, and ALA accredited